71/Cometary/README.md

 - The analyzer is available for Roslyn 2.0.0 and up (VS 2017 and up).
 It should also work with `dotnet` and `csc`, as long as they use a recent version of Roslyn.
 - [Cometary.Core][Core] and other extensions are available for .NET Standard 1.4 and up.
 - [Cometary.Metaprogramming][Metaprogramming] is available for .NET Standard 1.5 and up.
+- For building, Visual Studio 2017 with the [Scry](https://github.com/6A/Scry) extension is required.

 # How does it work?
 - When loaded, the [Analyzer][Analyzer] loads the [Cometary.Core][Core] library (optionally resolving dependencies thanks to the references of the compilation it analyzes).